Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 # apt-get update

-📝 Note: LINBIT does not maintain these packages to the same rigorous standards as their official repositories.
+📝 NOTE: LINBIT does not maintain these packages to the same rigorous standards as their official repositories.

 # apt -y install resource-agents targetcli-fb